 \subsection{On the annotation error of 7171.jpg}

-We discover that the 7171.jpg in FSC147 dataset has a significant annotation error.
-The annotated object count is inconsistent with the given exemplars, which tend to lead significant error during evaluation.
+We discover that the 7171.jpg in the FSC147 dataset has a significant annotation error.
+The annotated object count is inconsistent with the given exemplars, which tends to lead to a significant error during evaluation.
 The ground truth annotation and exemplar annotation are shown in Figure~\ref{fig:279}.

 \end{appendix}